srushti-dhakate-2210/Traveling_Salesman_Problem/README.md

 </H1>

-In the dynamic algorithm for TSP, the number of possible subsets can be at most N \times 2^N. The time complexity of this algorithm would be
+In the dynamic algorithm for TSP, the time complexity of this algorithm would be O(N^2* 2^N)
-O(N^2* 2^N)